Wheaton College File Sharing Practice

 The Dean of Students Office will be notified of the policy violation and may decide to take the matter to the College Hearing Board.

 In addition to the actions above, your access to the campus network will be removed for the remainder of the semester in which the violation occurs.

 The Dean of Students Office will be notified of the policy violation and the matter will be referred to the College Hearing Board, which may impose additional sanctions.
 Your access to the campus network will be removed until the Hearing Board decides the case.

 Directions to remove P2P file sharing software may be found here.

 The Higher Education Opportunity Act requires all colleges and universities to offer legal alternatives to unauthorized downloading.
-Please click here to see a listing of these sites.
+Please visit the Legal Downloading page to see a listing of these sites.